yczeng/dell-benchmarking/README.md

 # dell-benchmarking

-Documentation for how to do deep learning benchmarking with TensorRT v2
+Documentation for how to do deep learning benchmarking with TensorRT v2 with the giexec module.

+## Download programs
 Download cuda & follow instructions to install: https://developer.nvidia.com/cuda-downloads

 Install TensorRT v2:
 https://developer.nvidia.com/tensorrt

+## Benchmarking with giexec module

 cd into the correct folder to do benchmarking giexec:
 ```